Data Centers in Rochester

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps in Rochester as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network extensions to the primary regional hub in Minneapolis.
+Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in Rochester as of September 2025.
+High-speed connectivity to AWS, Google Cloud (GCP), or Microsoft Azure is typically managed through private network extensions or wavelength services connecting to the Minneapolis-St. Paul metro area.

 Power Analysis